gustavqmatic/PiWiFiSetup/README.md

 If is based on the wonderful work of Jason Burgett <https://github.com/jasbur/RaspiWiFi>

-However there are some key diffrences:
+However there are some key differences:

-- It is inteded to work as a standalone app launching any dependencies like hostpad and dnsmasq as subprocesses and stoping them on finish.
+- It is intended to work as a standalone app launching any dependencies like hostpad and dnsmasq as sub-processes and stopping them on finish.

-- It doesn't restart the device, just setups the wifi and exits.
+- It doesn't restart the device, just setups the WiFi and exits.

 - It doesn't regenerate wpa_supplicant.conf on every run but instead just edit the first instance of a network={} block and leave every other setting intact.

-- There is no installation script and the decision on when to run the app depends entirelly on the user/implementator
+- There is no installation script and the decision on when to run the app depends entirelly on the user/integrator

 - When you connect to the AP it would act as a captive portal and take you to the configuration page without the need to open a specific address

 ## INSTALLATION

-On debian buster to setisfy the dependencies you need to run:
+On debian buster to satisfy the dependencies you need to run:

 ``` bash
 apt install python3-flask dnsmasq hostapd